-Join Jess Stratton for an in-depth discussion in this video Read your mail, part of Learn Outlook 2016: The Basics.
+Join Jess Stratton for an in-depth discussion in this video Read your mail, part of Learning Outlook 2016.

 - Let's go over how to read your email on a day-to-day basis.
 I'm going to click the black triangle to minimize the Favorites pane so that I have a little bit more room on the left-hand side to view the two separate email accounts.
 I can navigate each email account by clicking on the Inbox or whichever particular folder I'm looking at, such as Deleted Items, or if I wanted to find all of my Sent Items.
 I can also click on the Inbox of the second email account that I have.
 The mail will change instantly.
 For now, I'm going to click back on the Inbox of my landonhotel account.

 Let's talk about the summary section of the email.
 I can see who the email is from.
 Directly underneath that, I can see the subject line of the email.
 And on the third line, it contains a brief summary of the first sentence of the body text.
 I can also see the date that the email was sent to me.
 The icons on the right-hand side also tell me a little bit more about the email.
 The paperclip icon tells me if the email contains an attachment or not.
 The red flag tells me it has a follow-up if the flag is colored in red, which I'll talk about in a later video.

 I can also click on the X to delete the email while I'm looking at it.
 An envelope with an arrow pointing to the right tells me that I have forwarded that email to somebody else.
 I can see on the right-hand side the date that I forwarded the message.
 An envelope with the arrow pointing to the left tells me that I have replied to the email.
 And likewise, up here at the top, I can see the exact date and time that I replied to it.
 There's a few more ways I can read my email.
 I can change the way this preview pane looks or I can turn it off entirely.
 I'm going to click on the View ribbon tab.